Consumer Protection and other agencies have produced publications and resources you may find useful.

-Consumer Protection aims to help ATSI consumers make smart choices when renting or shopping.
-The following campaigns focus on common issues which affect Aboriginal consumers.
-Some have been developed for general use and others are specifically designed with images which relate more to Aboriginal consumers to help them be empowered to make the right choice.
+Consumer Protection aims to help Aboriginal and Torres Strait Islander consumers make smart choices when renting or shopping.
+The following communication campaigns focus on common issues which affect Aboriginal consumers.
+Some have been developed for general use and others are specifically designed to help Aboriginal and Torres Strait Islander people.

 - My Dardy Car – Radio series to provide tips for buying and owning a car.

 - VET FEE help – to inform and help students who signed up to these schemes.

 - Be Smart - Buy Smart – a guide to help you understand your rights as a consumer.

 - Don't get ripped off is a series of radio announcements targeting Aboriginal consumer issues including: